 Episode 14: Why Language Matters – December 15, 2021

 Throughout their lives, women may experience multiple forms of oppression and discrimination based on gender, race, sexual identity, socioeconomic status, or other factors.
 The oppression and discrimination are often reinforced through language.
 Adding an HIV diagnosis can magnify this oppression and affect self-worth, confidence, and self-identity.
 The words that are used to talk about people living with HIV affect the way people living with HIV feel about themselves.
-In the fourteenth episode of A Girl Like Me LIVE, Ci Ci will join long-term survivor Vickie Lynn in speaking about the significance of the language we use to talk about HIV.
-Join us in the final discussion of 2021 as these two extraordinary women talk about why the language we use is important, how we can bring awareness to its importance, and what people can do to evoke change.
+In the fourteenth episode of A Girl Like Me LIVE, Ci Ci joins long-term survivor Vickie Lynn in speaking about the significance of the language we use to talk about HIV.
+Watch the final discussion of 2021 as these two extraordinary women talk about why the language we use is important, how we can bring awareness to its importance, and what people can do to evoke change.

 Episode 13: Transgender Day of Remembrance – November 17, 2021